 Yesterday’s talk about the infamous Mothball Factory Jump of 1983 got me to wondering if the old place had any internet presence outside my occasional ramblings on this site.
-What I found wasn’t a huge shock, physician but it startle me some.
+What I found wasn’t a huge shock, but it did startle me some.

 The above passage comes from an EPA report cataloging the most prominent landmarks of the environmental legacy of Woburn’s days as a tannery town.

 I make a lot of references to growing up on the fringes of a toxic hellscape.
-At times, emergency it may come off as an affectation, viagra buy an exaggerated bit of persona-building via regional identity.
+At times, it may come off as an affectation, an exaggerated bit of persona-building via regional identity.
 That may be true to a certain extent, but the reality outstripped any mythologizing by a long shot.

 Up until I discovered the EPA report, I had no idea that the site had been flagged as a hot zone.
 It certainly wasn’t treated as such back when my friends and I used to run riot around the place, or attended family cookouts at the Old Weiss Manse a few hundred yards away from the old hide-drying structures and derelict storage pits.